zoundibona/kubesec_automation/README.md

 Let us apply the modified manifest file

 $ **kubectl apply -f testpod.yaml**  <br>
+    pod/pod created  <br>

+Let us if the POD has been created  <br>
 $ **kubectl get pods**  <br>

     NAME   READY   STATUS    RESTARTS   AGE
     pod    1/1     Running   0          6s

+The POD has been created as the score is greater or equal than 0

+# CONCLUSION

+Kubesec is great tool to scan manifest file, but combining Webhook and kubesec gives an advantage as it allows the Webhook to check the manifest file before returning a response to the API server.